amosavian/DynamicForm/README.md

 ### Row (Date and Time) Object

+Rows which allows user to input date or/and time.

 Row types including: `datetime`.

 Value type is Microsoft JSON format which is `"/Date(number)"` and number is POSIX time * 1000 (miliseconds passed from epoch Jan 1, 1970).